 Clinical Pastoral Education

-Clinical Pastoral Education is a program of supervised, experience-based learning in pastoral care certified by the Association for Clinical Pastoral Education (ACPE).
+Clinical Pastoral Education (CPE) is a program of supervised, experience-based learning in pastoral care.
 CPE brings theological students and ministers from different denominations and faiths into supervised clinical settings in which students provide care for persons in crisis.
-Through feedback from peers and teachers in the group setting, students develop new awareness of themselves as people and of the needs of those to whom they minister.
+Through feedback from peers and educators in the group setting, students develop new awareness of themselves as people and as faith leaders, as well as awareness of the needs of those to whom they minister.

 Theological reflection on specific human situations helps participants gain new understandings